Duality and mapping tori in Heegaard Floer homology: Background on Heegaard Floer homology

-Despite its slightly different appearance, the duality isomorphism from Equation \eqref{eq:F[U]duality} equivalent to the isomorphism proven by Ozsv\'{a}th and Szab\'{o} in Equation \eqref{eq:OSdualcomplex}, as we explain in the following lemma: \begin{lem}If $C$ is a free, finitely generated chain complex over $\bF_2[U]$, then where $C^+:=(C\otimes \bF_2[U,U^{-1}])/C$. \end{lem} \begin{proof} Note that we can write $C^+$ as $C\otimes_{\bF_2[U]} (\bF_2[U,U^{-1}]/\bF_2[U])$.
-Using tensor-hom adjunction, we have We note that it is easy to construct an isomorphism of $\bF_2[U]$-modules.
-The main claim now follows. \end{proof}
+Despite its slightly different appearance, the duality isomorphism from equation~\eqref{eq:F[U]duality} equivalent to the isomorphism from equation~\eqref{eq:OSdualcomplex}, as we explain in the following lemma: \begin{lem} If $C$ is a free, finitely generated chain complex over $\bF_2[U]$ which is relatively $\Z$-graded, then